thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_multiphase_model.md

+## Comparison with an analytical solution

-We compare the horizontal displacements in both phases with respect to known analytical solutions for this problem in the case of very stiff inclusions $E_2 \gg E_1$ in small volume fraction $\eta \ll 1$ (see <cite data-cite="debuhan2017elastic">de Buhan et al., 2017</cite>).
-Note that the more complete solution for the general case can be found in  <cite data-cite="bleyer2018multiphase">(Bleyer, 2018)</cite>.
+We compare the horizontal displacements in both phases with respect to known analytical solutions for this problem in the case of very stiff inclusions $E_2 \gg E_1$ in small volume fraction $\eta \ll 1$ (see  [@debuhan2017elastic]).
+Note that the more complete solution for the general case can be found in   [@bleyer2018multiphase].

 ```python